Charlotte E. Maguire

 Charlotte E. Maguire (September 1, 1918 – December 6, 2014) was the first woman medical doctor in Orlando, Florida, and opened the first pediatric practice run by a woman in Orlando in 1946.
-She was one of the founders of the University of Florida College of Medicine as well as the Florida State University College of Medicine.
+She was one of the founders of the University of Florida College of Medicine and the Florida State University College of Medicine.
 Maguire was denoted as a “Great Floridian” in a 2013 ceremony and was inducted into the Florida Women's Hall of Fame posthumously in 2015.

-Biography
+Early life and education

 Charlotte C. Edwards was born on September 1, 1918 in Indiana.
 Her family had relocated from Illinois because of her mother's illness and she grew up in Orlando, Florida.
 When her mother died, Edwards was seven years old and her grandparents helped her father raise her.

 Edwards wanted to become a physicist and when she won a scholarship to study chemistry and physics at the University of Heidelberg, she left for Germany.
 In 1938, at her father's insistence, she was evacuated due to World War II and after returning to the United States attended Memphis State Teacher's College, graduating in 1940.
 During her education, she worked as a switchboard operator for long-distance calls to pay her way through school.

-When she completed her teaching degree, she applied to enter medical school in Memphis, and though she was accepted, three days later, she was dismissed and told that another student needed the place.
-Unable to enter medical school due to the bias against admitting women, her grandfather intervened and gained her admittance to the University of Arkansas.
-Edwards completed her Doctor of Medicine degree in 1944 and returned to Orlando.
+When she completed her teaching degree, she applied to enter medical school in Memphis, Tennessee.
+She was initially accepted, but three days later was dismissed and told that another student needed the place.
+Unable to enter medical school due to the bias against admitting women, her grandfather intervened and gained her admittance to the University of Arkansas in Little Rock, Arkansas.
+Edwards completed her Doctor of Medicine degree in 1944 and returned to Orlando, Florida.